 - Errors in nearby observations that lead to wrong local adjustments of a forecast

 - In some regions of the world only very few weather stations and other observations are available.
 This lack of data leads to higher uncertainty in the weather forecast for those regions.

 Finally, imprecise weather calculations may very occasionally be found even in the best numerical weather models, such as the ones operated by meteoblue.
 They need to be detected and improved by careful analysis with the help of repeated and detailed observations.

 - Predictability: This index indicates how certain the forecast for the day in question is.
-You can find it on our 7- and 14-day forecasts as a coloured bar for each day.
+You can find it on our 7-day forecasts as target icons and on our 14-day forecasts as colored bars for each day.

 - Short-term verification: We continuously verify our forecasts with measurement data gathered worldwide.
 For short-term verification, we use data from the weather station closest to the selected location (the distance is displayed at the top) and compare our temperature and wind forecasts (thin black lines) with measurement data (fat black lines and rhomb symbols).
 Forecast error statistics are given underneath each diagram.
 Where we detect unexpected differences between our forecast and a nearby station, we check the station for possible errors.

 What is the meaning of the various symbols used on the web site?

 - Pictograms: Weather conditions are graphically summarised by pictograms.
 All Pictograms and their descriptions are listed here.

 - rainSPOT displays precipitation 15 km around the selected location as a pattern of blue or green boxes on a target symbol background.
 The target symbol is centred on the selected location.
 Light blue boxes represent light rain, while dark blue boxes indicate heavy rain. rainSPOT appears on the daily and (3-)hourly forecasts and on the current weather page.